stefan-grobler42/timberflow/replit.md

 ## Overview

 Millennium Timber Roof ERP is a specialized construction industry ERP system designed for timber roofing contractors.
-The system focuses on project management, quotation generation, and stock management with tight integration to Mitek Pamir design software.
-It handles complex quotation scenarios ranging from simple homeowner projects to large-scale developer contracts with multiple building types and quantities.
+The system focuses on hierarchical project management, complex quotation generation, and stock management with tight integration to Mitek Pamir design software.
+It handles sophisticated business scenarios from simple homeowner projects to large-scale developer contracts with multiple building types, quantities, options, and revisions.

-The application features a modern web-based interface with specialized modules for importing Pamir design data, building dynamic quotes, managing complex stock items with variable attributes, and calculating material quantities using custom formulas.
-The system is designed to handle the unique challenges of the timber roofing industry, including variable-length materials, composite tender rates, and complex hierarchical project structures.
+The application features a modern web-based interface with specialized modules for importing Pamir design data, building dynamic quotes with complex hierarchies, managing complex stock items with variable attributes, and calculating material quantities using custom formulas.
+The system implements a comprehensive project workflow supporting three client types: homeowners (single building/type), contractors (multiple buildings/types), and developers (multiple buildings/types/quantities) with full revision tracking and logical numbering systems.

 ## User Preferences